cardano-foundation/CIPs/CIP-0118/README-nested.md

 - `BatchParent txid batchValid` which indicates that this batch contains a top-level tx with ID `txid`, and it has sub-txs.
 The conjunction of all `isValid` tags of all transactions in the batch (sub- and top-) is `batchValid`.

-We compute :

-- `validPath : BatchData → Tx → Bool`, which
-is true whenever all transactions in the batch are marked as phase-2 valid, or the singular/old transaction has a true `isValid`.
+We compute also compute `validPath : BatchData → Tx → Bool`, which is true whenever all transactions in the batch are marked as phase-2 valid, or the singular/old transaction has a true `isValid`.

+**`SWAPS` Environment** `SWAPS` has the same state and signal as `LEDGER`, but it has a distinct environment, `SwapEnv`, which is set when `LEDGER` calls `SWAPS` :

+- `lenv : LEnv` is set to the `LEnv` of the `LEDGER` transition

+- `bdat : BatchData` is set to the appropriate computed value as described above

+- `reqObs : ℙ ScriptHash` is set to the `requireObservers` of the top-level transaction

+- `bScripts : ℙ Script` is set to the union of all scripts attached to all transactions in the batch

+- `valP : Bool` is set to the result of the `validPath bdat tx` computation

+**NOTE** Should we also require scripts to be limited to only required ones?
+Or relax this restriction?
+With the restriction, changes to `UTXOW` are required.

+**NOTE :** A possible improvement to the design may entail sharing of in-line (reference) scripts and datums across transactions.
+This will require collecting all in-line scripts and datums at this stage, and potentially including them in the context.

+#### SWAP and SWAPS

 `SWAPS` iterates over the list of transaction in a batch, calling `SWAP` on each.
-The transition `SWAP` does exactly what `LEDGER` used to, except it is conditioned on `validPath`.
+The transition `SWAP` does exactly what `LEDGER` used to, except it is conditioned on the `validPath` value it gets in its environment.
-`SWAP` has the same state and signal as `LEDGER~, but it has a distinct environment, `SwapEnv`, which, in addition to containing a field containing `LEnv`, includes two other fields, which are set when `LEDGER` "calls" `SWAPS` :
+To call the `UTXOW` rule, `SWAP` specifies the signal as the same `tx` that was its signal, and sets the (new additional) `UTxOEnv` environment variables as follows

+- `bObs : ℙ ScriptHash` to `reqObs` in `SwapEnv`
-- `bdat : BatchData` is set to the appropriate value as described above
+- `batchData : BatchData` to `bdat` in `SwapEnv`
+- `validPath : Bool` to `valP` in `SwapEnv`

-- `reqObs : ℙ ScriptHash` is set to the `requireObservers` of the top-level transaction
+- `isTop : Bool` to `True` if batch data is `BatchParent txid batchValid`, and the ID of the signal transaction is equal to `txid`

-- `batchScripts : ℙ Script` is set to the set of all scripts attached to all transactions in the batch
+- `batchScripts : ℙ Script` to `bScripts` in `SwapEnv`

 #### UTXOW